 Great choice!
 Your favorites are temporarily saved for this session.
 Sign in to save them permanently, access them on any device, and receive relevant alerts.

 One of a kind!!
-This 1974 Gulfstart 41 Ketch boasts a total electric 856 Ah 48V battery bank that powers a Heinzman Electroprop 22KW motor.
+This 1974 Gulfstart 41 Ketch boasts a total electric 856 AH 48V battery bank that powers a Heinzman Electroprop 22 KW motor.

-Each of the 8 Oddyssey PC 1800-FT 214 ah AGM batteries has its own Mastervolt 12-2-25 AC charger.
+Each of the 8 Oddyssey PC 1800-FT 214 AH AGM batteries has its own Mastervolt 12-2-25 AC charger.
 There is a RENOGY Rover 60a charge controller and 6 RENOGY 100W panels feed the propulsion system.

-Additionally, the house system has 4 Grenier Power 100 Ah LiFePo5 12v batteries and a Mastervolt Solar Chargemaster 25 charge controller, 4 RENOGY 100w panels and a RENOGY 2000w inverter.
+Additionally, the house system has 4 Grenier Power 100 AH LiFePo5 12V batteries and a Mastervolt Solar Chargemaster 25 charge controller, 4 RENOGY 100w panels and a RENOGY 2000w inverter.

 The boat is set up for comfort, with the mid-ship boasting a dinette, settee, and a nice galley.
-The galley is also mid-ship and has countertops, a gimballed oven with a stovetop, a stainless sink, a watermaker that has never been used, and a 12-volt refrigerator/freezer.
+The galley is also mid-ship and has countertops, a gimbaled oven with a stovetop, a stainless sink, a watermaker that has never been used, and a 12-volt refrigerator/freezer.

 This center cockpit has an uncluttered deck for easy maneuvering.
-It has a custom-made hardtop that holds 5 of the solar panels and includes a rainwater gathering system.
+It has a custom-made hardtop that holds 6 of the solar panels and includes a rainwater gathering system.

-Included is a Caribe 5-person hard-bottom dinghy and a Johnson 15 HP motor, and a Sailrite Ultrafeed LSZ sewing machine with a supply of canvas and Isenglass.
+Also included is a Snuba underwater apparatus, a 20HP Johnson outboard, and a Sailrite Ultrafeed LSZ sewing machine with a supply of canvas and isinglass.

 The theoretical maximum speed that a displacement hull can move efficiently through the water is determined by it's waterline length and displacement.
 It may be unable to reach this speed if the boat is underpowered or heavily loaded, though it may exceed this speed given enough power.
 Read more.